Photographer Leandro Farina casts a rare, cinematic light on Balfron Tower

 We sit down (from afar) with the London-based photographer to get his take on the past life of a Brutalist icon on the cusp of transformation

 Long-time Wallpaper* contributor, Leandro Farina’s striking experiments with light and photographic techniques have seen him carve out a distinctive reputation in still life photography, with collaborations with the likes of Louis Vuitton and Tom Ford under his belt.
-Here, for a personal project, he throws the spotlight on something a little different: Ernö Goldfinger’s vertical vision for London, cemented in Balfron Tower.
+Here, for a personal project, he throws the spotlight on something a little different: Ernö Goldfinger’s vertical vision for London, cemented in the brutalist architecture of Balfron Tower.
 Farina gained access at a rare moment, in the early stages of a regeneration project that has stirred a debate on gentrification.
 This poignant visual narration, titled Balfron, Brownfield, Estate, uses an arresting light inversion technique, which, as he explains, felt like an appropriate application for Balfron Tower’s ‘second life’.

 Wallpaper*: When and how did the idea for the project Balfron, Brownfield, Estate come about?